CPJKU/beat_this/README.md

 pip install pytorch_lightning pandas pip install https://github.com/mir-evaluation/mir_eval/archive/main.zip
 ```
 You must also obtain and set up the annotations and spectrogram datasets [as indicated above](#data).
-Specifically, the GTZAN dataset suffices for commands that include `--data split test`, while all other datasets are required for commands that include `--data split val`.
+Specifically, the GTZAN dataset suffices for commands that include `--datasplit test`, while all other datasets are required for commands that include `--datasplit val`.

 ### Command line